zaphar/sheetsui/docs/index.md

 * `l` and, ➡️ will move one cell to the right.
 * `j`, ⬇️, and `Enter` will move one cell down.
 * `k` ⬆️, will move one cell up.
+* `d` will delete the contents of the selected cell leaving style untouched
+* `D` will delete the contents of the selected cell including any style

 **Sheet Navigation**